DevelAngel/swayr/README.md

   between a tabbed and tiled layout, i.e., it calls `shuffle-tile-workspace` if it is currently tabbed, and calls `shuffle-tile-workspace` if it is currently tiled.
-* `move-focused-to-workspace` moves the currently focused window or container to another workspace selected with the menu program.
-Non-matching input of the form `#w:<workspace>` where the hash and `w:` shortcut are optional can be used to move it to a new workspace.
+* `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
+That's handy especially for less often used commands not bound to a key.
+Non-matching input will be executed executed as-is with `swaymsg`.
+* `execute-swayr-command` displays all commands above and executes the selected one.
+(This is useful for accessing swayr commands which are not bound to a key.)

 ### Menu shortcuts for non-matching input